Pinch-pounder: Black Keys drummer fills in at Indians opener

 Carney was thrilled to be able to sit in for Adams.

-“I’m stoked to be here for John,” Carney said about two hours before the Indians hosted the Kansas City Royals at Progressive Field.
+“I’m stoked to be here for John,” Carney told the Associated Press about two hours before the Indians hosted the Kansas City Royals at Progressive Field.
 “It’s the best seat in the house and I wish John could be here, obviously.
 When I heard he wasn’t healthy enough to make it, I thought it was good way to pay some respect to him and show him some love.”

 Before he could begin banging away, Carney was bestowed drumming duties by Adams during a video presentation in the first inning.